TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 He also pointed out
-that it is incorrect to assume that *all commodities, at a definite point of time and in given market, may be mutually exchanged in definite quantities at will.*
+that it is incorrect to assume that *all commodities, at a definite point of time and in given market, may be mutually exchanged in definite quantities at will.* (pg.
+23)
 [IS THAT A QUOTE???
 AND IS IT RELEVANT?]

-[I DON'T UNDERSTAND THIS NEXT BIT AT ALL: NO ONE EVER WANTS TO TRADE AT A LOSS.]
-Menger sees that trading can hardly just follow our willingness, and there exists an gap between wholesale price and retail price in reality, that we are likely to bear a loss when selling an item compared to the cost at the time we purchase the same entity.
-However, as long as we can minimize the loss the we bear, we are more willing to obtain the item, no matter if the item is immediately needed by us.
+Menger sees that trading can hardly just follow our willingness, and there exists a gap between wholesale price and retail price in reality, that in the barter system, we are not likely to have a fixed ratio of how many unit of good A can be traded into a certain unit of good B during every round of trade, that is, there's no so-called "price" while exchanging goods.
-[TO HERE]

-The following circumstances and limits Menger listed are factors that influence the degree of salebleness of goods, and they include buyers’ own interest (which model as the utility the agent assigns to the next unit of the good), the goods’ own characteristics
+Menger listed three categories of factors that influence the degree of salebleness of goods, and they cover buyers’ own interest (which we model as the utility the agent assigns to the next unit of the good), the goods’ own characteristics
 (what we will to focus on), and external factors (which we will ignore).

-[THE FOLLOWING LOOKS LIKE DIRECT QUOTATION???]

-Circumstances that affects the degrees of salebleness:

-1. number of persons in want of the item, and the extent and intensity of their want
-2. purchasing power
-3. available quantity in relation to the want of the goods
-4. divisibility
-5. development of the market (speculation)
-6. number of the limitations (regulation)

-Spatial limits of saleableness:

-1. By the degree to which the want of the commodities is distributed in space.
-2. By the degree to which the goods lend themselves to transport, and the cost of transport incurred in proportion to their value.
-3. By the extent to which the means of transport and of commerce generally are developed with respect to different classes of commodities.
-4. By the local extension of organised markets and their inter-communication by “arbitrage.”
-5. By the differences in the restrictions imposed upon commercial inter-communication with respect to different goods, to interlocal and, in particular, in international trade.

-Time limits of saleableness:

-1. By permanence in the need of them (their independence of fluctuation in the same).
-2. Their durability, i.e., their suitableness for preservation.
-3. The cost of preserving and storing them.
-4. The rate of interest.
-5. The periodicity of a market for the same.
-6. The development of speculation and in particular of time bargains in connection with the same.
-7. The restrictions imposed politically and socially on their being transferred from one period of time to another.
+The circumstantial influencer includes the number of people involved in the trading with their characteristics, including their degree of willingness and their purchasing power, the divisibility of the good itself and the environmental factors like the market and regulation maturity; the spatial limits comprises the geographical distribution of the good, the cost and easiness of transportation, availability of the corresponding means of transportation towards different goods, and the development of the trading market; the time limits incorporate factors like for how long does one need the good, the durability of the good, the preservation cost, the rate of interest of the good, and market periodicity.

 Under the above listed circumstances and limits, goods are divided into two
-categories: something one directly wants, or, something can be exchanged.
-When any one has brought goods not highly saleable to market, the idea uppermost in his mind is to exchange them.
+categories: those one directly wants, or, those that can be exchanged.
+When anyone has brought goods not highly saleable to market, the idea uppermost in his mind is to exchange them.
 One reason is that the goods cannot be directly used by him/her.
 But another intriguing reason why one chose to purchase the item is that someone else may want it.
 As saleableness of goods encounter both